 - Learning outcomes

 - will orient themselves in a broad spectrum of computer graphics problems;

-- will understand the underlying math foundations and programming issues as well;
+- will understand the underlying math foundations and programming principles in computer graphics;

-- gain the practical knowledge in programming algorithms;
+- gain practical knowledge in programming selected algorithms.

 - Visibility in object space.

 - Speed-up techniques for real-time rendering, scene hierarchy representations.